 But are you also aware of the recent issue of plugin conflicts?

-So, what do we mean by plugin conflict?
+What do we mean by plugin conflicts?

 Plugin conflict is one of the most frequently occurring WordPress errors.
 The chances are that you have also encountered or experienced plugin conflict on your site by now.
 We know plugins are simple snippets of code included in WordPress to improve functionality and add additional features.

-But what causes this conflict among different plugins?
+What causes this conflict among different plugins?

 That said, no one can guarantee that a plugin created by one developer will not conflict with the plugin of another developer or even something else included in your WordPress site.
 Majorly, the conflicts arise as a result of:

-As you open a plugin’s page, you would notice that every plugin's main page provides users with ample opportunity to ensure that developers maintain and update their plugins alongside WordPress.
-Also, a user can quickly check what others say about the plugin functionality in reviews and rating sections.
-These reviews will also help in knowing the issues that users are experiencing under support.
+As you open a plugin’s page, you will notice that every main page provides users with ample opportunity to ensure that developers maintain and update their plugins alongside WordPress.
+Also, users can quickly check what others say about the plugin functionality in the reviews and rating sections.
+These reviews will also help us know the issues that users are experiencing under support.
 With this last tip, you can quickly learn and discover the plugin conflicts before these issues have had a chance to attack your WordPress site.

 But what about that one time when the issue is not publicly reported?